shopware5/devdocs/source/community/gitter/index.md

 ## Why not IRC or Slack?
 The #shopware IRC channel was active since 2011 and had quite a few regular active users.
 It is no longer available.
 The reasons for discontinuing can be found <a href="{{ site.url }}/community/irc">here</a>.

-Ultimatively, we choose Gitter over slack because shopware is an open source product with git as VCS and with Gitter there is a direct connection between the chat and our repository.
+Ultimately, we choose Gitter over slack because shopware is an open source product with git as VCS and with Gitter there is a direct connection between the chat and our repository.
 The community evolves around github, so Gitter was the most integrated and easily accessible medium for a chat.